dulvui/simondalvai.org/src/content/blog/_index.md

 +++
 title = "Blog"
-description = "Blog about Godot and libGDX game development and more" template = "blog.html" sort_by = "date" page_template = "blog-page.html"
+description = "Monthly blog about game development with Godot and other technical topics." template = "blog.html" sort_by = "date" page_template = "blog-page.html"
 insert_anchor_links = "heading"
 +++

-I write about game development with **Godot Engine** and **libGDX**.
+I write monthly about game development, mostly with **Godot Engine**.
-Sometimes also about other technical topics.
+Sometimes also about other software related topics.